-- ▶ The ICRC endeavours to ensure an integrated public health approach and multidisciplinary response to the wounded and sick.
-It supports a continuum of care approach that includes first aid, primary health care, mental health and psychological/social support, hospital care and physical rehabilitation (see also Civilians). - ▶ Women and children have priority in operations to evacuate the wounded and sick from areas affected by fighting. - ► The specific needs of women and girls are included in training in first aid and medical evacuations and the support provided to ambulance services. - ▶ ICRC support for hospital care employs a comprehensive care approach that addresses hospital management, emergency surgery, paediatrics, obstetrics and gynaecology, internal medicine and inpatient care for infectious diseases as part of outbreak management for patients in general and women and children in particular.
-This support may also include the provision of equipment, medical supplies and training, including for female health professionals.
+- ▶ The ICRC endeavours to ensure an integrated hospital care approach to the needs of the wounded and the sick, as part of a multidisciplinary response that also includes first aid, primary health care, mental health and psychosocial support and physical rehabilitation services (see also Civilians). - ▶ The ICRC works to ensure that women and children have access to adequate hospital care, including specific drugs and consumables, equipment and clinical expertise.

+- ► The specific needs of women and girls are included in training in first aid and medical evacuations and the support provided to ambulance services. - ▶ The ICRC ensures a comprehensive approach to hospital care that addresses hospital management, surgery, paediatrics, obstetrics and gynaecology, and internal medicine, as well as inpatient care for infectious diseases as part of outbreak management for patients in general and women and children in particular.
+This support may also include the provision of equipment, medical supplies and training. - ▶ Screening and proper medical management of victims of sexual violence, to which women and girls can be particularly vulnerable, are included in the training of primary health care staff to enable them to respond effectively and refer victims to appropriate mental health and psychosocial services.

 - ► ICRC support for people with disabilities aims to ensure their inclusion in society.
-It includes the provision of high quality services that are accessible and sustainable. - ▶ Women benefit from physical rehabilitation programmes supported by the ICRC.
-They may receive artificial limbs, walking aids, wheelchairs and

-- physiotherapy.
-The ICRC pays particular attention to ensuring that women and men have equal access to physical rehabilitation programmes. - Where there are no female staff in a rehabilitation centre, the ICRC helps train women, and may pay the transportation costs for women and their dependents to be treated in a centre with female staff.
-Many disabled women are also offered employment in ICRC-run or ICRC-supported physical rehabilitation centres. - Women also benefit from projects education, vocational training or micro-credit schemes to help them reintegrate into society.
+It includes the provision of high-quality services that are accessible and sustainable. - ▶ Women benefit from physical rehabilitation programmes supported by the ICRC.
+They may receive artificial limbs, walking aids, wheelchairs and physiotherapy.
+The ICRC pays particular attention to ensuring that women and men have equal access to physical rehabilitation programmes. - ▶ Where there are no female staff in a rehabilitation centre, the ICRC helps train women so they may obtain the necessary qualifications to provide such services, and may pay the transportation costs for women and their dependents to be treated in a centre with female staff.
+Many disabled women are also offered employment in ICRC-run or ICRC-supported physical rehabilitation centres. - ► Women also benefit from projects education, vocational training or micro-credit schemes to help them reintegrate into society.